I Ching Oracle Result: Transformation from Hexagram 25 with Changing Lines 4, 6 to Hexagram 3

 English Translation:

-"Originating success.
-It is favorable to remain steady.
-Do not set out yet.
-It is beneficial to establish leadership."
+"Origin and smooth progress.
+It is favorable to remain correctly aligned.
+Do not engage in directed movement.
+It is favorable to establish leadership structure."

 This describes a beginning that contains potential, but is not yet ready for full movement.
 Stability is more important than action, and premature advancement leads to difficulty.
 The reference to establishing leadership points to creating structure and support before proceeding.